willkoehler/docs/rubber_v2.10/rubber_aws_deploy.md

 Rubber will attach and mount the existing EBS volumes during the bootstrap.
 Rubber will not format or overwrite data on an existing EBS volume.

+After rebuilding the server, you may get nightly errors from `/etc/cron.daily/logrotate`.
+In this case you need to fix the password for the `debian-sys-maint` user in MySQL.
+Get the correct password from `/etc/mysql/debian.cnf`.
+Update the password by running MySQL on the server as root and changing the password.

+    mysql -u root
+    ...
+    mysql> SET PASSWORD FOR 'debian-sys-maint'@'localhost' = PASSWORD('ThePassword');
+    mysql> quit

 ##Recovering if the EBS volume is corrupted or both the instance and the EBS volume are lost
 This is a little heavy-handed if the instance has not been lost.
 But it's simpler than recreating and attaching an EBS volume to a running instance.